 On one level we are trying to reinforce a new habit, on another level we are sending the message that this habit is so hard, bad, or unappetizing we need to be rewarded for doing it.

-Would having kids grow vegetables, helping in the preparation, or experimenting with new ways of preparing them be a more effective strategy for raising healthy eaters.
+Would having kids grow vegetables, help in the preparation of vegetables, or experimenting with new ways of preparing them be a more effective strategy for raising healthy eaters.

 So what about those parents who rewarded a child for hitting a home run?
 Or paid kids for good grades?.

 When a child plays sports, generally scoring a goal is so fun that the idea of adding a reward seems silly.
 When we learn new material and get a good grade on a test, that is pretty satisfying.
 When a child can swing from bar to bar at the park for the first time, they will make you watch over and over again because they have such a strong sense of accomplishment.